QueryCollection

 One of the most powerful ways of using TanStack DB is with a sync engine, for a fully local-first experience with real-time sync.
 This allows you to incrementally adopt sync into an existing app, whilst still handling writes with your existing API.

-Here, we illustrate this pattern:
+Here, we illustrate this pattern using ElectricSQL as the sync engine.

 import type { Collection } from '@tanstack/db'

-import { createElectricCollection } from '@tanstack/db-collections'
+import { electricCollectionOptions } from '@tanstack/db-collections'

-export const todoCollection = createElectricCollection<Todo>({
+export const todoCollection = createCollection(electricCollectionOptions({

 id: 'todos',